The Day the Earth Stood Still: "Klaatu barada nikto"

 The documentary Decoding "Klaatu Barada Nikto": Science Fiction as Metaphor examined the phrase "Klaatu barada nikto" with some of the people involved in the production of The Day the Earth Stood Still.
 Robert Wise, the director of the film, conveyed an account of Edmund North telling him, "Well, it's just something I kind of cooked up.
 I thought it sounded good."
 Billy Gray, who played Bobby Benson in the film, said he believed the message was coming from Klaatu and that "Barada Nikto must mean ... save Earth."

 Florence Blaustein, widow of the producer Julian Blaustein, said North had to pass a street called Baroda every day going to work and indicated "I think that's how that was born."
 The film historian Steven Jay Rubin recalled an interview he had with North when he asked the question, "What is the direct translation of Klaatu Barada Nikto, and Edmund North said to me 'There's hope for Earth, if the scientists can be reached'."
 When director Robert Wise was awarded the American Film Institute's Lifetime Achievement Award in 1997, he ended his acceptance speech with it, which in that circumstance meant "Thank you from the bottom of my heart."

+The line is also famously uttered by Ash (played by actor Bruce Campbell) in Sam Raimi's 1992 film Army of Darkness.
+Ash repeats the line when it is given to him, but fails to remember it when he needs it, resulting in reanimating the titular army of darkness.
+A trio of alien characters in the 1987 television series Teenage Mutant Ninja Turtles are named Klaatu, Barada, and Nikto, respectively, in homage to the film; the characters appear in the episode "Invasion of the Turtle Snatchers".